Should I File a Property Damage Claim? Three Questions to Help You Decide

 Your insurance policy sets forth what is covered and to what extent, so read your policy documents carefully.
 Once you understand how the damages were caused, you can explore if it might be covered under the policy.
 Some common causes of damage to your home, belongings and property include wind, hail, theft, fire, vandalism and water (burst pipe).
 Typically, flood, normal wear and tear, and earth movement are not covered by a standard homeowners policy.

 What's My Deductible?

 Although you may have a covered loss, the cost of the damages may not exceed your deductible, so you may not want to file a claim.
-Minor damages, such as if a few roof shingles blew off in a windstorm, will often cost less to repair or replace than the total amount of your deductible.
+Minor damages, such as a few roof shingles falling off during a windstorm, will often cost less to repair or replace than the total amount of your deductible.
 Generally, if you decide to file a claim that is paid, then your deductible will be subtracted from the amount of your covered loss.

 Travelers is an insurance industry leader offering a wide variety of coverages designed to help protect homes, autos and businesses.

 Are There Special Policy Limits That May Apply to My Loss?

 Payment for damage to certain types of property may have a special limit that applies to that type of property.
 For example, jewelry, comic books, collectibles or other valuables, may be limited.
 These sub-limits could be less than the total amount of damage to that property.
 This is something to consider when thinking about whether to file a claim.